nricciardi/pave-guard/slides-summary.md

 [NIC]

 StaticGuard collects telemetries about temperature and humidity every 30 minutes checking a timer in each loop iteration.
 Instead, Rainfall and transits are handled through interrupt.

-Data from DHT22 are sampled thanks to DHT library provided by Adafruit.
+Temperature and humidity data from DHT22 are sampled thanks to DHT library provided by Adafruit.
 Instead, Rain gauge and laser reflective sensors have dry contacts which are directly connected to interruptable pins.

 Rain gauge trigs a magnetic contact when approximately 0.3mm of water is stored into the bin.

-StaticGuard detects a transit when both laser sensors are triggered in the right order.
+StaticGuard detects a vehicle when it transits below it and both laser sensors are triggered in the right order.

+Every measure generates a new telemetry.
+They are not sent instantaneously, but StaticBridge keeps in memory a bucket of telemetries, in order to optimize information sharing.
+When the bucket is too full, telemetries are encoded in GraphQL mutations and sent to backend.

+In particular, telemetries are sent thanks to an HTTP POST request.

 ### DynamicGuard